 While making your products available on a marketplace app or website is a good start, selling them consistently is even better.
 Getting to this point requires thoughtful evaluation of customers’ needs and leveraging the right kind of marketplace business model.

-Keep reading for actionable tips on how to make the most of any online marketplace to sell in.
+Keep reading for actionable tips on how to find the best eCommerce websites and make the most of any online marketplace to sell in.

 Marketplace Selling: A Checklist